thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 Note that the trust anchor does not need to be transmitted in the TLS Certificate message sent by the server.
 The client MUST NOT use any trust anchor provided in the Certificate message, because the trust anchor is provisioned via out-of-band means.
-Consequently, transmitting the trust anchor is a waste of bandwidth, as it is not used for path validation.
+Therefore, transmitting the trust anchor in the Certificate message is a waste of bandwidth.
 If the trust anchor is not the root CA certificate, the server may be unaware of which trust anchor the client has.
 In such cases, the client can use the Trusted CA Indication, defined in {{RFC6066}}, to indicate which trust anchors it possesses.

 The IDevID is typically provisioned by a manufacturer and signed by the